Presbyterian Ladies' College, Sydney: Second World War

+Postwar

-Freda Whitlam (born 1920), sister of Prime Minister Gough Whitlam was principal between 1958 and 1976.
+Freda Whitlam, sister of Prime Minister Gough Whitlam was principal between 1958 and 1976.
 It was a period of great social transition.
 In 1968 Miss Whitlam wrote: 'Ours is a world where each year we become more conscious of how quickly and radically our environment is changing.
 Technology is taking the drudgery out of our lives and opening up exciting opportunities for those who have a good general education and are willing to think positively and creatively.
 Here we help the girls with this aim in view.'
-In 1970, after Bill McLeod spoke to some of the seniors and advised those intending to become a nurse or a teacher to learn Greek or Italian (to aid communication with immigrants), Miss Whitlam took up the suggestion: 'We have people with time to do something after the exams at the end of each year - let's organise Greek classes for them'.
+In 1970, after Bill McLeod spoke to some of the seniors and advised those intending to become a nurse or a teacher to learn Greek or Italian (to aid communication with immigrants), Miss Whitlam took up the suggestion: 'We have people with time to do something after the exams at the end of each year – let's organise Greek classes for them'.
 In March 1972 the school also produced a newsletter ΕΛΛΗΝΙΚΑ ΝΕΑ providing background on Greek culture and language and a bibliography of relevant books in the school library.

 In 1977, a Union of the Congregational, Methodist and Presbyterian Churches took place, forming the Uniting Church in Australia.
 Approximately one third of the Presbyterian Church decided to remain Presbyterian, and consequently the property of the Church had to be divided.
 In May of that year it was announced that PLC Croydon was to remain Presbyterian and PLC Pymble would be transferred, with its name changed to Pymble Ladies' College.
 Then in 1978 it was decided that PLC Croydon should return to its original name: The Presbyterian Ladies' College, Sydney.
 Freda Whitlam took part in the movement to form the Uniting Church and thus ended her principalship of the school.
-She was moderator of the New South Wales Synod of the Uniting Church in Australia (1985-6).
+She was moderator of the New South Wales Synod of the Uniting Church in Australia (1985–1986).

 In late August 2005, due to financial troubles at the Presbyterian Ladies' College, Armidale, it was announced that PLC Armidale and PLC Sydney would join to form an alliance, with both schools coming under the executive leadership of Dr William McKeith, the Principal of PLC Sydney.
 Members of the PLC Armidale Council formed part of the new joint school Council, essentially making the two PLC's true sister schools.

 The aim of this alliance is to strengthen PLC Armidale through cooperative marketing, a change in management, and a stronger financial base.
 It is also meant to benefit both schools by providing student exchanges, accommodations for sporting events or excursions, and an additional "country or city" option to prospective students.
 Both schools will maintain their separate identities in order to preserve the unique histories and traditions that both have developed over many years.
-PLC celebrated their 120th anniversary in 2008 and to mark the occasion the college commissioned a limited edition commemorative coffee table book, PLC Sydney 1888-2008: A Photographic Essay.
+PLC celebrated their 120th anniversary in 2008 and to mark the occasion the college commissioned a limited edition commemorative coffee table book, PLC Sydney 1888–2008: A Photographic Essay.